tabishfayyaz/notes-and-books/kotlin-programming.md

 - You can provide a default implementation for a property getters & functions in an interface
 - Abstract class cannot be instantiated but provide function implementation, they can also include abstract functions

+### Additional Notes
+- What makes interfaces different from abstract classes is that interfaces cannot store state.
+They can have properties but these need to be abstract or to provide accessor implementations.

 ### Define an interface
 ```
 interface Fightable {